Back to Blog

 At this point, it’s no secret that online talent marketplaces have become a bit of a mixed bag.
 First of all, there is too much information and contradictory advice that, if you’re not careful, might send you in the wrong direction as far as hiring software developers is concerned.

-Some of the other platforms may offer a more direct approach, but the sole number of freelancers that sign up poses a different problem altogether.
+Some of the other platforms may offer a more direct approach, but the sheer number of freelancers that sign up poses a different problem altogether.
 Mainly, it becomes increasingly harder to craft a good proposal, find the right fit, and start the job with clear expectations in mind (including deadlines, task quality, turnaround time, milestones, and more).

 In that light, here’s a list of the most prominent online marketplaces, their pros and cons, as well as the best approach to get the most out of each one.